A revision to the law of succession: increased self-determination regarding your estate

 A revision to the law of succession: The current situation and what happens next

-As the first stage of the revision, the message I from the Federal Council was adopted by the Federal Assembly in August 2018.
-As a first step, the Council will provide advice.
-April to July 2019, the Federal Council is expected to open a consultation process aimed at simplifying corporate succession.
+In the first step of the revision process, the Federal Council submitted Message I to parliament in August 2018.
+The two chambers will discuss the proposals.
+In a next step, the Federal Council opened a consultation process on simplifying corporate succession on April 10, 2019 (media release).
 Message II is expected to provide a proposal regarding corporate succession and various technical points toward the end of 2019 at the earliest.
 The changes to the legislation are not expected to come into force before 2021.